FinancialPlanner1/MEYAUDIT-TAX.COM/README.md

                     <Dropdown title="About Me">
                         <p>
                             As a financial planner, I am dedicated to helping clients build wealth and create a lasting legacy through personalised strategies and informed decision making.
-                            I focus on understanding each client’s unique needs, offering clear actionable advice and building long term plans for success.
-By providing tailored solutions, I empower clients to navigate life’s financial challenges with confidence and security.
+I focus on understanding each client’s unique needs, offering clear actionable advice and building long-term plans for success.
                         </p>
                     </Dropdown>